 In this blog, Marcus Radue, Solution Architect, offers high-level guidance in the advantages of aggregation tables in Power BI.
-For a full overview on this topic and a demo, watch the full video at the bottom of the blog.
+For a full overview on this topic and a demo, watch the full video below.

 Aggregation tables are summary tables that allow you to speed up performance for large Power BI datasets in DirectQuery storage mode.
 For example, let’s say you have a transaction / fact type table where you have many different attribute columns.
 In the example data model below, that would include attributes like Date, Product, Customer, Stores, etc. These attributes might be important for your data, but the end users consuming a specific report from this dataset may spend 95% of the time slicing on specific attributes like Product or Date.

 By configuring an aggregation table(s), you allow Power BI to cache or save those aggregated defined results from your implicit measures.
 Then, when creating your visualizations and DAX calculations, the formula engine recognizes that relationship to an aggregation table and will use that in the formula engine instead of the overall fact table.

 This can help with performance in a couple of ways.
 First is size: your fact table(s) may have upwards of hundreds of millions to billions of rows.
 This could be a storage constraint for those organizations only using Power BI Pro licensing.
 And depending on the data source performance, it should increase the speed of your DAX calculations that are funneled through your aggregation table(s).

 So how does this work?
 First, bring all your tables in your Power BI dataset in as Direct Query storage mode.
 Make sure your aggregation tables are defined ahead of time.
 Next switch the storage mode from your related dimension type tables to “Dual”.
 These tables should be related to both your original fact(s) and your aggregation table(s).
 After that, switch the storage mode of your aggregation table(s) to “Import”.
 Finally configure your aggregation table(s) in Power BI desktop.